hyosung11/Launch-School/Courses/journal.md

 13:28 Still going through article that mentions `apply` but not `call` or `bind`, so those must have come later.
 Ready to break and eat something for lunch now.

 14:42 I took a break for lunch and watched an episode of Billions.
 I like Damien Lewis as the lead more than this Corey Stoll guy playing Mike Prince.

+14:51 Time to get the kids from school.